Swiss franc set for biggest jump in a month vs dollar after rate decision

 “The announcement on the threshold indicates a greater effort to offset the negative rate impact on bank profitability.”

-The franc jumped half a percent against the greenback to $0.9908 and rallied more than 1% versus the Australian dollar, a currency pair typically favored by hedge funds.
+The franc jumped half a percent against the greenback to $0.9908 and rallied more than 1% versus the Australian dollar, a currency pair typically favoured by hedge funds.

 Even the Norwegian crown briefly rallied after the central bank raised its main interest rate by a quarter percentage point as expected but said further policy tightening had become less likely amid a global slowdown.